All blogs

 Grading Our Model: Plotting the Results

-• Loss Plot: We want to see both training and validation loss decrease and stabilize.
-If the validation loss starts to increase while the training loss continues to decrease, it's a sign of overfitting.
+• Loss Plot: we want both training and validation loss to decrease and stabilize.
+If the validation loss starts climbing while training loss keeps dropping, that's overfitting.

 plt.figure(figsize=(10, 6))